SumoLogic/sumologic-documentation/docs/contributing/edit-doc.md

 In your new branch, edit the doc markdown file.
 See our [Style Guide](/docs/contributing/style-guide) to learn how to style content, add code snippets, import multimedia, and more.
 Doc body text content is written in GitHub-flavored markdown, with some customizations.

-#### Recommended Authoring Tools
+:::tip Recommended authoring tools

-If you're new to GitHub and writing [Markdown](https://daringfireball.net/projects/markdown/syntax) documentation, we recommend using the following apps:
+<details><summary>If you're new to GitHub and/or writing Markdown, we recommend using the following apps (click to expand):</summary>

 * [Atom](https://atom.io): Create new branches, stage and commit, push and pull, resolve merge conflicts, view PRs and more - all from within your editor.
 The GitHub package comes bundled with Atom.
 * [GitHub Desktop](https://desktop.github.com/): Easy-to-use interface to update your local machine clone, create branches, push to GitHub and more.
 * [VS Code](https://code.visualstudio.com/): Development application to open the repo, edit and create files, and preview pages as you write.
 We recommend the following extensions: